romanf-dev/magnesium-rs/README.md

             }
         }

-There are no restrictions on actor functions: they may accept any parameters, may be generic, etc.

 Finally, there is an executor (or scheduler) representing a set of ready-to-run actors.
-Executor has two generic parameters: number of priorities and number of CPUs available.
+Executor has three generic parameters:
+    - Interrupt controller interface implementing the Pic trait
+    - the number of priorities
+    - number of CPUs available (optional, default = 1)

+The Pic trait consists of two functions:

+        fn interrupt_request(cpu: u8, vector: u16);
+        fn interrupt_prio(vector: u16) -> u8;

+The first one is used to mark hardware interrupt with the corresponding vector on the target CPU as pending.
+The second one maps interrupt vector to its priority.
+Default implementations for the NVIC are provided in the examples.

 Below is an example of single-CPU executor supporting 10 priorities:

-        static SCHED: Executor<10, 1> = Executor::new();
+        static SCHED: Executor<NVIC, 10> = Executor::new();

 It has to be initialized once at startup and then called inside interrupt handlers designated to actors execution:

         SCHED.schedule(...<current interrupt vector number>...);

 The main function must contain scheduler launch as its last statement:

+        SCHED.init();
-        let mut future = blinky();
+        let my_actor = bind!(blinky, TEST_VECT, <priority of TEST_VECT>);
-        ...

-        SCHED.run({[
-            (<vector number 0>, &mut future)
-            ...
-            (<vector number N>, &mut <future N>)
-            ...
-        ]});
+        SCHED.run([ actor1 ]);
+        loop {}

 Note that this function expects disabled interrupts (and panics in case